antonin-urban/endpoints-monitoring-service/README.md

 * OR open the solution `./EndpointsMonitoringService.sln` with Visual Studio and run it in the IDE.
 ### Notes:
-* Service root URL can be changed in file `./Properties/launchSettings.json`
+* Service root URL can be changed in file `./Properties/launchSettings.json`.
+Default is `http://localhost:5000`.
 * Service is logging into terminal ([Serilog logger](https://serilog.net)).
 You should see output like this:
 ```Console
 [2020-09-01 08:29:13.189][INF][EndpointsMonitoringService.Program] APP STARTED